Executive VP & GM, Security Best Practices

 Center for Internet Security

-Executive VP & GM, Security Best Practices & Automation, Center for Internet Security
+Executive VP & GM, Security Best Practices, Center for Internet Security

 Former Director, Information Assurance The NSA